alexandru-slobodcicov/liquibase-mongodb/CONTRIBUTING.md

 1. Make your code changes
 1. Commit your changes (`git commit -am 'Add some feature/folder'`)
 1. Push your changes (`git push origin master`)
-1. Create a Pull Request.
+1. Create a Pull Request to [main](https://github.com/liquibase/liquibase-mongodb) branch.

 ## Important Guidelines!

-- No acronyms in folder names in order to provide clarity and avoid collisions.
+- No acronyms in folder name in order to provide clarity and avoid collisions.
 - Do not use camel case or underscores for folder names.
 - Arrange your folders in alphabetical order.
 - Folder name or folder description should not contain special characters.